telepresenceio/telepresence/docs/index.md

 k8s-pod# wget -qO- http://quickstart.default.svc.cluster.local:8080/file.txt
 hello world
 ```

-Similarly, you can listen on a port inside a process started via `--run-shell`.

 **Important:** Your server needs to listen on all interfaces, not just `127.0.0.1`, e.g. by listening to interface `0.0.0.0`.
 Otherwise it won't be exposed to the remote server.